cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad.md

 ## What's in this section?
-We organized the document by the three functions of Team RAD:
+We organized this section by the three functions of Team RAD:

 1. [Research](https://teamdocs.covid19.ca.gov/teams/rad/research.html)
 2. [Analytics](https://teamdocs.covid19.ca.gov/teams/rad/analytics.html)